'The Americans' Season 6: TV Review

 That gambit from series creator Joe Weisberg and fellow writing partner and creative force Joel Fields brilliantly illuminated what was truly the main subject of the series — the marriage of Philip and Elizabeth and all of its complicated twists and emotional-toll-taking turns, which made the actual spy games seem secondary and also somehow enhanced.
 That it all hinged on having a very young actress in Taylor not only mature into the role but handle it competently (a trick very rarely pulled off) is retrospectively nerve-wracking.
 Not only did Taylor perform wonderfully in the role, she's now as essential to the series' effectiveness and conclusion as anyone.

 That's because the fifth season ended with Philip and Elizabeth ground down — particularly Philip — with Elizabeth suggesting that he step back from the spy game and manage their front: the travel business.
-"You need me," Philip says, knowing all-too-well how true that is (advice about essential partnership that Elizabeth had already shared with a young spy last season), while also realizing, as illustrated by the look on Philip's face, that he needed to get out of the spy game; it was over for him, an emotional husk.
+"You need me," Philip says, knowing all-too-well how true that is (advice about essential partnerships that Elizabeth had already shared with a young spy last season), while also realizing, as illustrated by the look on Philip's face, that he needed to get out of the spy game; it was over for him, an emotional husk.

 As this season opens, the time jump that most guessed would happen has transpired, with three years having passed and it now being 1987.
 Mikhail Gorbachev is leading the Soviets in a new direction and President Ronald Reagan is fading out as whispers about his competency waft through the political landscape in the U.S. A summit between the two superpowers has both sides feeling that so much is in the balance, especially in the Soviet Union, where Gorbachev's progressive leanings do not have the full support of the KGB (we know that the end of the Cold War and the U.S.S.R. itself is around the corner); Weisberg and Fields deftly use this to explore the shift within the Jennings' marriage, which is a moment they've been aiming at for some time and reinforces how skillfully they've balanced the spy game/marriage motif from the beginning.